Geneseng/genesengBlog/inst/Make_ML_models_in_production_with_Docker/README.md

 Virtual Machine (VM) is a virtual computer that works exactly like a physical computer.
 Hardware components (RAM, hard disk, CPU, pilots …) are emulated by a software called a hypervisor.
 To run, a portion of the host computer’s resources must be allocated to the VM.
-Using a VM is like running a computer inside a computer.
 </p>
 <p color="#64677F">
 “Container based platform” like Docker embeds only necessary programs to deliver app in a container.
-Container embed fewer resources than VM by emulating only the Operating System (OS: the Linux kernel).
-That why, containers allow *FASTER* and *PORTABLE* deployment.
-Besides to make *REPRODUCIBLE* deployment, all instructions are written in a simple text file called Dockerfile.
+Containers embed fewer resources than VM by emulating only the Operating System (OS: the Linux kernel).
+That why, containers allow <b>FASTER</b> and <b>PORTABLE</b> deployment.
+Besides to make <b>REPRODUCIBLE</b> deployment, all instructions are written in a simple text file called Dockerfile.
 </p>

 ### CENTRAL DOGMA